min2ha/ukwa-site/content/target/62811/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Northern Ireland Affairs Committee: The land border between Northern Ireland and Ireland

 In its report, the Northern Ireland Affairs Committee expresses concern over progress in finding a solution to the UK-Ireland land border post Brexit and points out the absence of a technical solution to render the border invisible.